SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-4-1-complex-conditions/complex-logical-conditions/complex-logical-conditions.md

-## Complex logical conditions
+## More Complex Logical Conditions

-Sometimes the conditions might be very complicated, so they can require a long boolean expression or a sequence of evaluations.
+Sometimes the conditions may be very complex, so they can require a long boolean expression or a sequence of conditions.
 Let's take a look at a few examples.